Thinking about joining the Amish?

 UNION GROVE, NC: This is another Amish church that is very open to outsiders.
 In fact, they experimented with starting an Amish community just for outsiders in the nearby town of Yanceyville, but that never really succeeded.
 It's just thought to bring together a bunch of strangers with different ideas and visions of how a church should be and then make it work.

 PINECRAFT, FLORIDA: Yes, this is a quirky choice and not what most people think of when they think of Amish.
 But, sheesh, if you want to join, why not do it under the palm fronts and warm sun of west Florida?
 Seriously, though, this is a very transient community so locals are used to outsiders, newcomers, interlopers, ex-Amish and the curious hanging around.
 In the hit Nat Geo show Amish: Out of Order a few years ago part of the show was set in Pinecraft where a young non-Amish woman was taken to experience the culture and religion to see if she wanted to join the church.
 It's just a very welcoming, non-judgmental place.

-There are absolutely others Amish communities open to outsiders, but this is my “top 5.”
-Others that deserve an honorable mention would be Manton, Michigan and Gloria’s home, Flat Rock, Illinois.
+There are absolutely others Amish communities open to outsiders, but these are my “top 5.”
+Others that deserve an honorable mention would be Manton, Michigan and Flat Rock, Illinois.